Review: The Sufferfest App’s Full Frontal 4DP Fitness Test Video

 Consider the results email an exciting exhibition in your riding profile.
 Not only do you get labeled as perhaps a climber, you’ll also have your areas of improvement highlighted.
 The test results will display the wattage within each test.
 The Sufferfest will make two recommendations based on your results: videos to cater to your strengths and videos to target areas of improvement.
 Celebrate the fact that you exist in the moment farthest from your next 4DP test.

-Within The Sufferfest’s app, those power numbers are embedded into the app to pinpoint efforts and prevent sagging intervals.
+Within The Sufferfest’s app, those power numbers are embedded to pinpoint efforts and prevent sagging intervals.
 The app suggests doing Full Frontal in the beginning of the structured workout regimen as well as at the conclusion.
 I am currently in the middle of the ten-week program; I will have to repeat this in six weeks.
 This result can give a rider a breakdown of improvements over the offseason.
-And when a workout calls for a recovery effort – at say 80% - the app can be manually adjusted to reflect that effort.
+And when a workout calls for a recovery effort – at say 80% - the app can be manually adjusted to reflect that target effort.
 In the age of multiple numbers, this takes the guesswork out of arguably the most overlooked training aspect in recovery.

 This test is best experienced with a smart trainer such as CycleOps’ Hammer.
 The direct drive can give incredibly fast real time feedback.
 Even if you don’t have a smart trainer, finding one just to collect numbers should be a priority with the 2018 season looming.
 Once your numbers come back, you can structure workouts for outdoor rides based on the information gathered from The Sufferfest’s Full Frontal test.
 We’ve talked about the ‘enjoyment’ that comes with The Sufferfest’s app.
 At ten dollars (USD) per month and the ability to put on hold at any time, this test alone is worth the cost of an entire off-season.
 Just don’t make a habit out of measuring your output.
 That will make us highly concerned about your enjoyment of suffering by trainer.